 Working with the Diocese

-The Palladian Academy Trust has a very warm relationship with the Church of England Diocese of Bath and Wells.
+Palladian Academy Trust has a very warm relationship with the Church of England Diocese of Bath and Wells and Salisbury.
 Our Articles of Association are those designed for use in a MAT containing both church and community schools and the Diocese retains a number of powers and checks to ensure that the culture of the MAT remains supportive to schools with a Christian character.

 - 40% of Members and 33% of Trustees are nominated by the Diocese